ellysh/video-game-bots/ClickerBots/protection.md

 ## Process Scanner

 Another approach to detect clicker bots is analysis a list of the launched applications.
-If you know a name of the bot application you can scan the launched processes list for this name.
+If you know a name of the bot application, you can scan the launched processes list for this name.

 This is a [`ProcessScanProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/ProcessScanProtection.au3) script that performs the scan algorithm:
 ```AutoIt